isc-projects/bind9/doc/arm/reference.rst

 ``krb5-subdomain``
     This rule is identical to ``ms-subdomain``, except that it works with Kerberos machine principals (i.e., ``host/machine@REALM``) rather than Windows machine principals.

+``krb5-subdomain-self-rhs``
+    This rule is similar to ``krb5-subdomain``, with an additional restriction that PTR and SRV target names must match the name of the machine identified in the principal.

 ``tcp-self``
     This rule allows updates that have been sent via TCP and for which the standard mapping from the client's IP address into the ``in-addr.arpa`` and ``ip6.arpa`` namespaces matches the name to be updated.
 The ``identity`` field must match that name.
 The ``name`` field should be set to ".".
 Note that, since identity is based on the client's IP address, it is not necessary for update request messages to be signed.